xivol/MMCS-OSMD/docs/android-ui.md

+Here's the updated lecture outline, incorporating the discussion about XML alternatives and the side-by-side code comparison.

+---

-### The Android UI Pipeline: From XML to Pixels and the Compose Paradigm Shift
+### Lecture Title: The Android UI Pipeline: From XML to Pixels and the Compose Paradigm Shift

+**Target Audience:** Intermediate Android developers
+**Duration:** 60–75 minutes
+**Objective:** By the end, students will understand the classic UI pipeline (including inflation), the limitations of XML, the pre‑Compose attempts to overcome them, and how Jetpack Compose fundamentally rethinks UI construction.

+---

 ## Part 1: The Classic View System & Its Challenges (20 min)